 Lena Martinsson is Professor in Gender Studies at the University of Gothenburg.
 Her research interests are intersectional, queer and postcolonial studies in relation to norms on gender equality and diversity.

-Gabriele Griffin is Professor of Women’s Studies at the University of York, UK.
+Gabriele Griffin Professor in the Centre for Gender Research at Uppsala University.
 Her research interests centre on Women’s Studies as a discipline and on women’s cultural production, in particular theatre.

 Katarina Giritli Nygren is Associate Professor in Sociology, at the Mid Sweden University.
 Her current research deals with normalization in different contexts.